Scroll to Scroll

 It’s a tour through the Scripture unlike any other on the web so I hope you will join us!

-Lech Lecha means “get yourself out.”
+Lech Lecha means “get yourself out” or “go to yourself.”
 It concerns the command Abba YHWH gives Abram to into Canaan and has a lot of great “action” surrounding that main theme.
-First, move Abram has a bit of an adventure in Egypt when his wife acquired by Pharaoh because Abram said she was …
+First, move Abram has a bit of an adventure in Egypt when his wife acquired by Pharaoh because …

 Noach refers to Noah, a righteous man whose name means “comfort” or “peace.”
 Abba YHWH tells Noah He is about to flood all of humanity out of existence except for himself, his wife, their three sons and three daughters in law.
 After the Flood, humanity tries to start over but …